Farbwahl beim Quilten - Warum Du Dich so schwer entscheiden kannst - floydthefox

 Ask yourself:

-• Are the light values clearly distinguishable?
+• Are the brightness values clearly distinguishable?

 If everything is equally bright, structure is missing.